analogicus/jnw_gr07_sky130a/README.md

 The layout of the PWM circuit can be found in "**design/JNW_GR07_SKY130A/JNW_GR07.mag**", and is depicted below (both with / without explanation, and a 3d render).
 Layout vs schematic (LVS) can be tested by running "**make cdl lvs**" in the **work** folder.
 The layout succesfully completes the LVS test, and does not experience any design rule errors (succesfully completes the drc, design rule check).

+**Note**
+Ther are two revisions of the layout, this being revision 2.
+The components are: "amplifier_rev2.mag" and "temp_to_current_rev2.mag".

 ![layout](/Images/LayoutDescription.png)
 ![layout](/Images/Layout.png)
 ![layout3d](/Images/Layout3d.png)